 In 1996 he launched the Lazarus Corporation—as both pseudo-corporate entity and website—onto an unsuspecting online public.
 In the subsequent decade-and-a-half it has been coaxed through numerous evolutionary cycles.

 His artwork has sold to collectors across Europe, the United States, and Canada, facilitated directly through this website rather than through galleries or agents.
 The people who buy his artwork are not typical moneyed art collectors, but rather a disparate mix of post-geographic subcultural outliers, interstitial eclectics, and noird-hunters.

 From 1992 to 2005 his artwork developed in three discrete strands—assemblage and collage, pencil drawing, and photography—but while his drawings and photographs were sometimes created as individual works, they more frequently became material that fed into the creation of mixed-media assemblages and collages.

 While not narrative in any formal sense, there has always been a strong textual element in his artwork - headlines ripped from newspapers and magazines are savagely recontextualised by their intersection with images of violence and detachment, and held in stratified bondage by scabbed layers of nicotine-coloured varnish.

-More recently he has started working in the medium of Book Arts (particularly Artist’s Books - works of art created in the form of a book) combining his previous work in assemblage and photography with letterpress, relief-printing, and bookbinding.
+More recently he has been concentrating on printmaking (letterpress and lino print), photography, and drawing.
 While this is a departure from his previous work in terms of medium, there is a shared aesthetic that makes this a natural progression.